kyverno/community/GOVERNANCE.md

 ### Summary of Roles

 The table below summarizes project roles and responsibilities.
 Details are provided in the sections following the table.
-Details are provided in the sections following the table.
 Additionally, the roles used in this document are custom roles mapped according to the [GitHub roles and responsibilities](https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/repository-roles-for-an-organization).

 | Role         | Description & Requirements                                                                                                                     | Ongoing Responsibilities                                               | Defined by                                                                                                          |
 | ------------ | -------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------- |